 If you want to experiment with posting times yourself, you can create a spreadsheet to track how much engagement you receive when you post at different times, on different days.

 Start by picking five different times throughout the week.
-When you’re picking the times, consider peak scrolling times: morning commute, lunch break, end of the workday, and in the evenings.
+When picking the times, consider peak scrolling times: morning commute, lunch break, and end of the workday.

-For example, if you notice your followers are mainly in PST and are most active first thing in the morning and after work, schedule your LinkedIn posts to appear at 8AM, 9AM, 6PM, 7PM, and 8PM.
+For example, if you notice your followers are mainly in PST and are most active first thing in the morning and right after work, schedule your LinkedIn posts to appear at 8AM, 9AM, 6PM, and 7PM.

 In your spreadsheet, track how many likes, comments, reactions, and shares each post receives, along with the date and time that you posted them.

 The following week, switch the timing of your posts for each day.
-For example, if you scheduled your post for 8AM on Tuesday in week one, schedule it for 12PM during week two.
+For example, if you scheduled your post for 8AM on Tuesday in week one, schedule it for 12PM in week two.